 Have you found a dead bird of prey or failed eggs?

 Birds of prey: the PBMS relies on members of the public to send in deceased birds of prey.
 If you find a dead bird of prey please contact us by telephone on 01524 595830 or contact us.
+We would be grateful if you could keep the bird cold (preferably frozen) until you have received a submission pack.
 Full detail at bottom of page.

 If you believe that the bird has been killed illegally, please contact the police and ask for the matter to be referred to a Wildlife Crime Officer.